-- 2.7 All applications (including at EOI stage) must be completed online using ARENA's Grants Management System, ARENANet, or as otherwise directed by ARENA.
-ARENANet is accessible from the R&D Program webpage on ARENA's website https://arena.gov.au. - 2.8 The online application system prescribed by ARENA may include a mix of mandatory fields, optional fields (including free text fields) and require attachments to be provided by the Applicant. - 2.9 Strict word limits may apply at various fields when completing the online application. - 2.10 Word and page limits may also apply to requested responses and attachments that accompany an EOI or full application.
-ARENA may, acting in its sole discretion, elect to read words beyond the specified word limit or any attached document beyond the last page of the specified page limit. - 2.11 Applicants should ensure they have comprehensively completed each section of the online application form. - 2.12 Different documents may be required to be completed and submitted at each stage of the application process.
-Required documents are listed under the Eligibility Criteria set out in Part 3 and the Merit Criteria set out in Part 4 of these Guidelines. - 2.13 The information required from Applicants at the EOI stage is less detailed than that required at the full application stage.
-The full application stage requires detailed evidence and documentation to describe and support the Applicant's proposal and to support the Applicant's claims against the Eligibility Criteria and Merit Criteria. - 2.14 If an EOI or full application (as the case may be) does not include the information required (and in the format set out in ARENA's prescribed online application system) ARENA may, acting in its sole discretion, decline to assess the EOI or full application.
+- 2.9 All Proposals (including at EOI stage) must be completed online using ARENA's Grants Management System, ARENANet, or as otherwise directed by ARENA.
+ARENANet is accessible from the Program webpage on ARENA's website arena.gov.au/funding/trac-program. - 2.10 The online application system prescribed by ARENA may include a mix of mandatory fields, optional fields (including free text fields) and may require attachments to be provided by the Applicant. - 2.11 Strict word limits may apply at various fields when completing the online application.
+The ARENANet application form (EOI and Full Application) will prevent Applicants from submitting answers in excess of specified word limits. - 2.12 Word and page limits may also apply to requested responses and attachments that accompany an EOI or Full Application.
+ARENA may, acting in its sole discretion, elect to not read words beyond the specified word limit or any attached document beyond the last page of the specified page limit. - 2.13 Applicants should ensure they have comprehensively completed each section of the online application form. - 2.14 Different documents may be required to be completed and submitted at each stage of the application process.
+The documents required to be submitted are specified in the Funding Announcement. - 2.15 The information required from Applicants at the EOI stage is less detailed than that required at the Full Application stage.
+The Full Application stage requires detailed evidence and documentation to describe and support the Applicant's Proposal and to support the Applicant's claims against the Eligibility Criteria and Merit Criteria.

+2.16 If an EOI or Full Application (as the case may be) does not include the information required (and in the format set out in ARENA's prescribed online application system) ARENA may, acting in its sole discretion, decline to assess the EOI or Full Application.
 Alternatively, ARENA may, in its sole discretion, seek supplementary information or clarification from the Applicant.